Pixabay© Pixabay

 2. Mangawhero Falls (10 Minutes One Way)

-See the majestic 28m (92ft) waterfall plummeting into the pool below.
-The short walk off the Ohakune Mountain Road gives you several vantage points of the falls, which, again, feature in The Lord of the Rings movies.
+See the majestic 28 m (92 ft) waterfall plummeting into a pool below, framed by dramatic volcanic rock ledges.
+The short walk off the Ohakune Mountain Road rewards you with multiple vantage points of the falls, which feature in The Lord of the Rings movies.

-Location: About 13km (8 miles) up the Ohakune Mountain Road on your way up to the Turoa ski field.
+Location: About 13 km (8 mi) up the Ohakune Mountain Road on your way up to the Turoa ski field.

 Jeff Hitchcock on Flickr© Jeff Hitchcock on Flickr